TIP: Apply as soon as you can.

 We are taking SPONSORSHIP applications for scheduling around summer break (July & August).
 We will do our best to schedule all Sponsorship applications before the dates of events.

 TIP: June 21st, 2023 will be our last meeting until September.

 Submit your summer & fall applications now.
 We will do our best to consider them all either before or after the break.

 Follow this link for the PTSSD Statement Regarding COVID-19 and grants.

 What is the Penn Treaty SSD?

-The Penn Treaty Special Services District (PTSSD) is a nonprofit, private foundation formed by volunteers from four neighborhoods named in the Community Benefits Agreement (CBA) reached with Rivers (formerly SugarHouse) Casino in 2009.
-(See: Articles of Incorporation and Bylaws)
+The Penn Treaty Special Services District (PTSSD) is a nonprofit, private foundation formed by volunteers from four neighborhoods named in the Community Benefits Agreement (CBA) reached with Rivers (formerly SugarHouse) Casino in 2008.
+(See Also: Articles of Incorporation and Bylaws)

 - Northern Liberties

 See a high resolution map of the

 Special Services District HERE.